 Once known for a hiring fair and being a major railway connection to the north west of Ireland what now for Letterkenny?

-'Letterkenny: Portrait of an Irish Town' was a 1975 looks at the county Donegal town and asks if ti s on the verge of a radical change?
+'Letterkenny: Portrait of an Irish Town' took a look at the county Donegal town and asks if it is on the verge of a radical change?
 It was once one of the few towns in Ireland served by a competitive rail network.